Ontario Highway 131: History

+The original Highway 131 was in Thunder Bay, ON.
+The city’s Harbour Expressway, built in 1979, was initially designated as Highway 131.
+However, it was downloaded to the Thunder Bay municipal government in 1981, freeing up the number 131 to be recycled.
+It was recycled four years later and assigned to this highway in Barrie, distant from its predecessor in Northern Ontario.

 In 1984 or 1985, the Ministry of Transportation of Ontario (MTO) assumed ownership of Simcoe County Road 31.

 The purpose was to divert Georgian Bay and Wasaga Beach -bound traffic from Highway 26 in Downtown Barrie.
 Highway 131 remained unchanged throughout its existence.

 As part of a series of budget cuts initiated by premier Mike Harris under his Common Sense Revolution platform in 1995, numerous highways deemed to no longer be of significance to the provincial network were decommissioned and responsibility for the routes transferred to a lower level of government, a process referred to as downloading.
 Highway 131 was downloaded in its entirety on January 1, 1998, and responsibility for the maintenance and signing of the route transferred to the County of Simcoe and City of Barrie.

 The route was redesignated as Simcoe County Road 27; the former route of Highway 27 into Barrie is now known as Essa Road.